zebluim/I2GDS2024/RNA_g2/README.md

 <details>
 <summary> SRA tools a an sbatch </summary>

-When downloading many large files it is recomended to submit as a slurm job so that this can run in the bacground
+When downloading many large files it is recommended to submit as a slurm job so that this can run in the background
 ```
 nano srrdw.sh
 ```
-and then coppy and paste
+and then copy and paste
 ```
 #!/bin/bash
 #SBATCH -t 144:00:00